- Send a virtual invite for your online housewarming party. Guests will appreciate your consistency for keeping everything digital.

 - Save money: After your tenth trip to the store for a broom, closet storage solutions and other new home necessities, you may be a bit strapped for cash.
 A virtual housewarming party allows you to save money on food, drinks and other party supplies that can add up as the guest list grows.

-How to throw a virtual party
+How to throw a virtual party in 5 easy steps

 Now is the time to plan your virtual housewarming party!
 Don’t sweat it if you’ve never thrown an online event before.
-These simple steps will help teach you how to throw a virtual housewarming party that’s entertaining and free of snags.
+These five simple steps will help teach you how to throw a virtual housewarming party that’s entertaining and free of snags.

 Choose a streaming platform